BranchTaken/Hemlock/doc/design/memory.md

 such pointers must be contextualized by their containing value's header in order to be of use.

-- Minor heap root finding of major->minor references in the major heap requires that card contents can be parsed independently of the rest of the major heap.
+- Minor heap root finding of major→minor references in the major heap requires that card contents can be parsed independently of the rest of the major heap.
   Card table scanning begins at the beginning of each dirty card.
 The first word within a card may or may not be in the interior of a value.
 Given the location